ciacciaaaa/DLA_Labs/Lab. 3/readme.md

 * __Tiny ImageNet__: a 200-class dataset with smaller, lower-resolution images, making the classification task much harder.
 From HuggingFace's ```slegroux/tiny-imagenet-200-clean```

-* __Dataset 3 (to be defined)__: chosen to explore performance in a different image domain or distribution, in order to test CLIP’s robustness beyond ImageNet-like datasets.

 For each dataset, we prepared a set of text prompts corresponding to the class labels (e.g., __“a photo of a {class}”)_, extracted embeddings for both the images and the prompts, and classified each image by cosine similarity to the text embeddings.
 This allowed us to compare CLIP’s zero-shot performance across domains.